ArzakaRaffan/os242/links.md

 ## Week 2
 * [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet){:target="_blank"} ---
-  Cheatsheets for markdown tools for GitHub
+  Cheatsheets for markdown tools for GitHub.
+This is very helpful since i will (most likely) working with much .md files in my GitHub repositories
 * [SSH Keys](https://www.youtube.com/watch?v=dPAw4opzN9g){:target="_blank"} ---
   An explanation video about how to create and use ssh keys.
 It also briefs about SSH Keys in general.
+The video is very detailed and is easy to understand
 * [Python vs C](https://www.youtube.com/watch?v=Bl47ETLB_8Y){:target="_blank"} ---
-  Funny way to describe how fast is C comparing it to Python
+  Describing the diffence of speed between C and Python.
+What interesting is they made and explain it with a funny way so i could understand it easily.